Vignoble Provence Grimaud Var 30Vignoble Provence Grimaud Var 30

 Les vendanges à Grimaud, Provence

-After soaking up the summer sun, the grapes are ripe and ready for the cooperative winery to work their magic, transforming them into the nectar of Provence.
+After soaking up the summer sun, the grapes are ripe and ready for the cooperative or private wineries to work their magic, transforming them into the nectar of Provence.

 The region’s olive growing tradition dates back beyond the 11th century.